-I’ve been working in IT my whole life and since I’ve joined KuppingerCole ten years ago, cybersecurity has been my job.
+I’ve been working in IT my whole life and since I’ve joined KuppingerCole over ten years ago, cybersecurity has been my job.
 Needless to say, I like my job: even though we industry analysts are not directly involved in forensic investigations or cyberthreat mitigation, being up-to-date with the latest technological developments and sharing our expertise with both end users and security vendors is our daily life, which is always challenging and exciting at the same time.

 However, occasionally I am having doubts about my career choice.
 Does everything I do even matter?
 Cybersecurity market is booming, predicted to reach nearly 250 billion USD within the next 5 years.
 However, do we notice any downward trend in the number of security breaches or financial losses due to cyberattacks?
 Not really…

 Last time I was having these thoughts back in May after the notorious Wannacry incident: just as hundreds of top experts were discussing the most highbrowed cybersecurity problems at our European Identity and Cloud Conference, a primitive piece of malware exploiting a long-fixed problem in Windows operating system has disrupted hundreds of thousands computers around the world, affecting organizations from public hospitals to international telecom providers.
 How could this even have happened?
 All right, those poor underfunded and understaffed British hospitals at least have an (still questionable) excuse for not being able to maintain the most basic cybersecurity hygiene principles within their IT departments.
 But what excuse do large enterprises have for letting their users open phishing emails and not having proper backups of their servers?